Welcome To The Danvers Rail Trail

 Nichols Street to Hathorne Ave.
 This phase has the most significant engineering challenges as it crosses Rt 95 and Rt 1 and the intersection at Nichols St/Maple St. Most of this work (design to construction) will be done by the Mass Department of Transportation, with construction currently planned for 2028.
 More updates can be found on the Mass DOT TIP site here: MassDOT project 612607 (note that for some reason, Mass DOT calls this Phase 3).

 Hathorne Ave to Middleton Line.
-The stone dust surface is complete — signs will be added during the summer of 2023.
+The stone dust surface is complete — mile markers have been added.
+Trail rules signs will be added during the fall of 2023.

 Further Information: